Alexander Prokhorov: Family

 Both of Prokhorov's parents died during World War II.
 Prokhorov married geographer Galina Shelepina in 1941, and they had a son, Kiril, born in 1945.
 Following his father, Kiril Prokhorov became a physicist in the field of optics and is currently leading a laser-related laboratory at the A. M. Prokhorov General Physics Institute.

 Honours and awards

+The list below includes awards and honors from the Soviet Union, Russian federation, foreign research councils and international associations.